terminal-fi/savingscelo/README.md

 Owner/admin of SavingsCELOVoterV1 is called the "Group Manager" and is responsible for choosing the group that SavingsCELO votes for.
 * By default, the voted group will be the deployed SavingsCELOVGroup contract.
-* Group Manager can change the voted group in case of an emergency (i.e. if currently voted group gets slashed, or if there is no longer enough CELO in the contract to keep the group elected)
+* Group Manager can change the voted group in case of an emergency (i.e. if the currently voted group gets slashed, or if there is no longer enough CELO in the contract to keep the group elected)

 ## SavingsCELOVGroup.sol

-SavingsCELOVGroup implements special type of validator group.
-Owner of this group is the same "Group Manager".
+SavingsCELOVGroup implements a special type of validator group.
+The owner of this group is the same "Group Manager".

-Group Manager has following priveleges:
+Group Manager has the following privileges:
 * Can deposit/withdraw/lock/unlock CELO for the group.
 * Can authorize a vote signer.
 * Can authorize a validator signer to manage group members and its commission.